chirathr/blog/_posts/2018-11-04-setup-iterm-on-mac.md

 ![iTerm2 with ZSH](/public/images/setup-iterm-on-mac/1.png)

 iTerm2 is an OpenSource replacement for apples Terminal.
 It is highly customisable and has a lot of useful features.
+This is a getting started guide for anyone new to MacOS and in general development.

 ### Install Iterm2